cancerberoSgx/typescript-poor-man-reflection/README.md

 ## TODO / ISSUES

  * Tool configuration - api so I can ThisBlockText<>({withoutParens: true})
- * test if --clean only cleans --filePattern or all
+ * test if --clean only cleans --filePattern or all - -DONE it cleans only --filePattern
- * test with all the extractors together
+ * test with all the extractors together DONE
- * extractor that perform type inference
+ * extractor that perform type inference DONE

 ## IDEAS